grantsama/tuigotchi/README.md

 - [x] Implement a way to check time since last launch
 - [x] Make it look good (subjective ig but it looks alright)

+# Installation
+1. Clone this repo
+2. cd into "tuigotchi"
+3. Run "make install" (You may be prompt to enter your passcode)
+4. Done!

 ## Dependencies
 The ncurses-devel package is needed to build from source.

+# Uninstall
+1. cd into "tuigotchi"
+2. Run "make uninstall"
+3. Done!